This article has been updated as of October 2018.

 The methods of consuming distilled THC are virtually endless.
 Given its chemical make-up, you can apply distillate in ways that suit your preferences, no matter your lifestyle.
 It’s the jack of all trades when it comes to extractions.

 Simply, refill your vape tank.
-It’s important to use ceramic coil over cotton coil so the taste doesn’t get altered.
+It’s important to use a ceramic coil-over cotton coil so the taste doesn’t get altered.
 The potency of THC distillates will be felt through using a cotton wick also.
 However, the idea of vaping is to enjoy the flavorful terpenes as well, which ceramic oil will help achieve.
 If you don’t know where to start in finding the right vaporizer, this article will help.

-Dabs are one of the most popular methods to consuming THC distillates.
+Dabs are one of the most popular methods of consuming THC distillates.
 Essentially, its vaporized on a hot surface through something like a bong.
 In dab form, distillates won’t go to waste.

 In a Joint